Democrats accuse oil companies of 'rip off' on gas prices

 "This is the Biden price hike,'' countered Rep. Cathy McMorris Rodgers of Washington state, the committee's top Republican.

-She said prices were increasing before Russia invaded Ukraine in late February.
-“The American people are too smart and have not fallen for this” claim by Biden and other Democrats, McMorris Rodgers said, calling the hearing “purely political.”
+Noting that prices were increasing before Russia invaded Ukraine in late February, McMorris Rodgers said Americans “are too smart and have not fallen for this” claim by Biden and other Democrats.
+She called the hearing “purely political.”

-ExxonMobil CEO Darren Woods told the committee that his company stands with communities around the world "in deploring Russia’s aggression and the devastation it has inflicted on the Ukrainian people.''
-Exxon has halted investments in Russia and is withdrawing from operations there, Woods said.

 Biden has called on Congress to impose financial penalties on companies that lease public lands but don't produce oil, a request that so far has been ignored.
 Biden also invoked the Defense Production Act to encourage mining of critical minerals for batteries in electric vehicles, part of a broader push to shift to reduce use of fossil fuels and address climate change.